schism-dev/schism/docs/input-output/param.md

 If `itur=4`, GOTM turbulence model is invoked; the user needs to turn on pre-processing flag `USE_GOTM` in makefile and recompile (GOTM5.2 uses cmake, so does not need to be pre-compiled).
 In this case, the minimum and maximum viscosity/diffusivity are still specified in `diffmin.gr3` and `diffmax.gr3`.
-In addition, GOTM also requires an input file called `gotmturb.inp`.
+In addition, GOTM also requires an input file called `gotmturb.inp` (the file is in NML format.
+If it is absent in a GOTM run, GOTM will error out with a notice that gotmturb.nml is missing, but SCHISM expects the file to be named .inp).
 There are some ready-made samples for this input in the source code bundle.
 An example for the Columbia River (with steady state Richardson number set to ri_st= 0.15) is included in 'sample_inputs/'.
 If you wish to tune some parameters inside, you may consult [gotm.net](https://gotm.net) for more details.